Cyclic Nullspace Coordination: Perpetual Flight of Aerial Carriers for Static Suspension: Algorithm and Remarks

 \begin{remark} \emph{(Choice of the frequency $\xi$)} From the proof of Proposition~\ref{prop_2}, we have that the minimum carriers' velocity $\underline{v}$ can be increased at will by increasing the frequency $\xi$ in~\eqref{eq:c1c2},~\eqref{eq:c1c2c3}.
 Note that increasing instead the amplitude A would increase $\overline{T}$ as well, thus defeating the purpose of increasing $\underline{v}$ in~\eqref{eq:vel_lower_bound}. \end{remark} \begin{remark} \emph{(Choice of the library of periodic functions C)} In Section~\ref{subsec:coloring}, we gave a library of 2 (for $n$ even) or 3 (for $n$ odd) sinusoidal functions to assign to $\lambda_i(t)$.
 Note that a library of $n$ functions $c_i(t)=A\cos{(\xi t+ \phi_i)}$ for $i=1,\cdots, n$ with phases all spaced by $\pi/n$, namely $\phi_i=\frac{\pi}{n}(i-1)$, can be used to ensure that the same assignment of $\lambda_i(t)$ is valid for any possible Hamiltonian cycle.
-As a drawback, the phases $\lambda_i(t)$ paired together are closer to each other, leading to a larger eccentricity of the force derivative ellipses in the plane $\text{span}(\delta_i, \overline{\delta}_i$ and hence to large force (and carrier velocity) variations.
-Note also that a library of different bounded periodic functions that do not simultaneously attain stationary points may be also used. \end{remark}
+As a drawback, the phases $\lambda_i(t)$ paired together are closer to each other, leading to a larger eccentricity of the force derivative ellipses in the plane $\text{span}(\delta_i, \overline{\delta}_i)$ and hence to large force (and carrier velocity) variations.
+Note also that a library of different bounded periodic functions that do not simultaneously attain stationary points may also be used.
+Ultimately, optimizing the amplitude, frequency, and phase based on a desired objective function, e.g., to regulate the eccentricity of the ellipses and so the variations of the carriers' speed norm, is an interesting direction for future work. \end{remark}